There is a black hole near us – and we’ve seen it for the first ever time

 Scientists share first photograph of Milky Way black hole

-Scientists have taken the first ever image of the black hole at the centre of our galaxy.
+Scientists have taken the first ever image of the black hole at the heart of our galaxy, the Milky Way.

 Scientists have long suspected that our galaxy is the home to such a huge, violent object: stars have been observed to be orbiting around something compact and massive at the centre of the Milky Way.
 While it appeared to be behaving like a black hole, it was invisible and impossible to confirm.